 Generally speaking, the law considers pleasure boats, even luxury yachts, to be consumer goods.
 As a result, the owners or “consumers” of pleasure boats are offered protection under the Magnusson-Moss Warranty Act.
 This law was enacted by Congress to make warranties on consumer products understandable, to protect consumers from warranties that are deceptive, and to make warranties enforceable by law.
 If a vessel comes with a warranty, that warranty must comply with the Magnusson-Moss Act.
 Our law firm offers the knowledge and experience to skillfully assert the rights of pleasure boat owners under this Act.

-If you need advice on your rights and remedies for a defect in your boat’s hull or machinery, call on the experienced Boat Defect Attorneys at John Hughes Cooper, P.C.
+If you need advice on your rights and remedies for a defect in your boat’s hull or machinery, call on the experienced Boat Defect Attorneys at Cooper and Bilbrey, P.C.
 Telephone 843-883-9099 to schedule a free, confidential initial consultation.